Edward Despard: Catherine Despard, "mixed" marriage

-Before leaving the Bay, in 1790 Despard had married Catherine, the daughter of a free black woman from Kingston, Jamaica.
+Before leaving the Bay, in 1790 Despard had married Catherine Gordon, the daughter of a free black woman from Kingston, Jamaica.
 He arrived in London together with her and their young son, James, as his acknowledged family.
 There was scarcely precedent in England for what was considered a "mixed-race" marriage.
 Yet in what may be "a marker of the more fluid and tolerant character of racial attitudes in the Age of Reform", their marriage does not appear to have been publicly challenged.

 When following Despard's arrest in 1798, the government sought to discredit Catherine's articulate intercessions on her husband's behalf, they thought it sufficient to observe that she was of the "fair sex".
 On the floor of the Commons John Courtenay MP (an Irishman), read a letter from Catherine in which she described her husband as being held "in a dark cell, not seven feet square, without fire, or candle, chair, table, knife, fork, a glazed window, or even a book".
 In reply, the attorney general Sir John Scott suggested that Catherine was being used as a mouthpiece by political subversives: "it was a well-written letter, and the fair sex would pardon him, if he said it was a little beyond their style in general".

 At the time of the Despards' arrival in London, the virtue of openly mixed-race marriages was being championed by Olaudah Equiano.
 Equiano, touring with his autobiography and abolitionist polemic The Interesting Narrative of the Life of ...
 The African.
 Himself married to an English woman, Equiano asked: "Why not establish intermarriage at home, and in our colonies, and encourage open, free and generous love, upon Nature’s own wide and extensive plan, subservient only to moral rectitude, without distinction of the colour of a skin?"

 The next generation of Despards denied Edward and Catherine's marriage.
 Family memoirs referred to Catherine as his "black housekeeper", and "the poor woman who called herself his wife".
 James was ascribed to a previous lover, both of whom were written out of the family tree.